isome01/intelbroker/README.md

 # Intelbroker
-This is a git setup for "criminal-profiler" software
+This is a git setup for "data-profiler" software